rulewis/journey-optimizer.en/help/using/configuration/ptr-records.md

 During the validation process, the old subdomain is still associated with the IP address.

-**Success**
+### Success

 Once the validation process is successful, the new subdomain is automatically associated with the IP address.

-**Failed**
+### Failed

 If the validation process fails, the older PTR record is displayed.
 The valid subdomain that was previously associated with the IP address remains unchanged.

-When the update fails, the PTR record becomes editable again.
-You can then click its name and update the subdomain again. <!--Learn more on the possible failure reasons in [this section](#monitor-message-presets).-->

 The possible update error types are as follows:
-* Failure to create a new forward DNS for PTR record
+* Failure to create a new forward DNS for the PTR record
 * Failure to update the record
 * Failure to re-onboard the affinities

+Upon update failing, the PTR record becomes editable again.
+You can click its name and update the subdomain again.